Driver's License Examination

 Driver’s License Renewal

 Every license expires on the licensee’s birth date on the 8th year after the year in which the license was issued.
-Persons who are 65 years of age or older must renew every 5 years.
 Every license is renewable on or before its expiration date by filling out an application and the payment of the required fee.

-The Department requires all applicants to take a vision test.
+The Department requires all applicants obtaining their initial license to take a vision test.
 The vision examination can be waived if the license holder submits a certificate from a person authorized by law to examine eyes.
+When renewing a license, certification that the vision of the person screened meets the minimum standards required by the department or have been corrected to meet these requirements if a screening is required.

 The department may renew a driver’s license of a resident by mail or electronically upon payment of the required fee, if the renewal is a digitized license.

 Any person licensed to drive a motor vehicle in this state who is involved in 4 accidents in any 24-month period, may, at the discretion of the Department, be required to take any portion of the driver’s license examination.
 Any person who has had 4 accidents and fails to submit to such test within 30 days after having been notified by the Department will have his or her driver’s license suspended until he or she takes and passes the examination.

 Any valid driver’s license issued to a person on active duty out of the state, or the person’s spouse, is effective without requirement for renewal until 90 days after the date of the person’s discharge from the service.

 Types of Driver's Licenses